labex-labs/open-source-labs/flask/flask-tutorial/lab-define-and-access-the-database/step1.md

-# Connect to the Database
+# Setting up the Database

+First, we need to set up a SQLite database to store users and posts.
+SQLite is a convenient choice as it doesn't require a separate database server and is in-built in Python.

-The first step is to create a connection to the SQLite database.
-We will use the `sqlite3` module, which is built-in to Python.
-The connection will be created within the `get_db()` function.
+In our Flask application, we will create a connection to the SQLite database.
+This connection is typically tied to the request in web applications, and it is closed after the work is finished.

+The connection is established using the `sqlite3.connect` function and we use the Flask's special object `g` to store and reuse the connection.

+Create a new Python file `db.py` and add the following code:

 ```python
 # flaskr/db.py